Common Settings

 required: true

-Since version 0.0.7 we support Cheat Sheet style help, see the dedicated guide about that.
+We support Cheat Sheet style help, see the dedicated guide about that.

 Arguments